 Over 350 fully surviving wayside crosses are known nationally, concentrated mainly in south west England throughout Cornwall and on Dartmoor.
 A small group also occurs on the North York Moors.

-The Standish Wood Lane cross is on the medieval route from Wigan to Chorley via Standish.
+The Standish Wood Lane cross base is on the medieval route from Wigan to Chorley via Standish.
 From Wigan town centre the path came up Gidlow Lane then veered off through what is now Beech Hill Estate.
 What remains of the original route now starts at the lower part of Standish Wood Lane at the junction of Willow Road and Acacia Crescent.
 It then continues up Standish Wood Lane past Giants Hall Farm, Speckled Holly, Upper Wood Fold and Strickland Farm, then to Standish and beyond.